|The Frankfurt-Tipp rating:|

-The young priest Fabian (Krešimir Mikic) has a difficult task ahead of him when he has to take over the small parish on a small Dalmatian island.
-Because not only can it not hold a candle to its predecessor in terms of popularity.
-Moreover, his church is steadily shrinking, as there are more and more deaths but no births.
+Young priest Fabian (Krešimir Mikic) has a tough task ahead of him when he is asked to take over the small parish on a small Dalmatian island.
+For not only can he not even begin to hold a candle to his predecessor in terms of popularity.
+In addition, his parish is shrinking steadily, as there are more and more deaths, but no births.
 And Fabian absolutely has to change that.
-The reason for the catastrophic birth rate is quickly found when the kiosk owner Petar (Nikša Butijer) confesses to Fabian that he makes the biggest turnover selling condoms.
-This gives Fabian an idea: together with Petar and the quirky pharmacist Marin (Dražen Kühn), the clergyman makes sure that from now on there are only pitted condoms and vitamins on the island instead of the birth control pill.
-The manipulation of contraceptives soon shows the desired success: the birth rate on the island is rising rapidly and the baby boom is even ensuring that numerous couples from all over the world come to the island who are willing to grow up.
-So Fabian's plan really seems to have worked out - but the many pregnancies are really a blessing?
+The reason for the disastrous birth rate is quickly found when kiosk owner Petar (Nikša Butijer) confesses to Fabian that his biggest revenue comes from selling condoms.
+This gives Fabian an idea: together with Petar and the quirky pharmacist Marin (Dražen Kühn), the clergyman makes sure that from now on there are only holey condoms and vitamins on the island instead of the birth control pill.
+The manipulation of the contraceptives soon shows the desired success: the birth rate on the island increases rapidly and the baby boom even ensures that numerous couples from all over the world come to the island.
+So Fabian's plan really seems to have worked - but are all the pregnancies really a blessing?

-The actors are convincing and especially Krešimir Mikic does his thing as a desperate priest really well.
-And so the impression becomes more and more strong, that this is a really well done, smart and also a little bit evil arthouse comedy, that just makes a lot of fun.
-But then Vinko Brešan suddenly changes the key of his production and the humorous light-footedness is replaced by dark bitterness.
-What follows now is anything but funny, even though the staging here and there tries to loosen up the whole thing with a little humor.
-But in view of the things that happen in the last third, the humor seems rather inappropriate and almost a bit cynical.
+The actors are convincing and especially Krešimir Mikic does a really good job as the desperate priest.
+And so the impression solidifies more and more that one sees here a really successful, smart and also a little wicked arthouse comedy, which is just really fun.
+But then Vinko Brešan quite abruptly changes the tone of his production and the humorous light-footedness is replaced by gloomy bitterness.
+What follows is anything but funny, even if the production does make an effort here and there to lighten things up with a little humor.
+But considering the things that happen especially in the last third, the humor seems rather inappropriate and almost a little cynical.